Max, the 2000-Year-Old Mouse: Overview

 The series was an educational show, aimed at children, in which still pictures and limited animations told stories about important figures and key events in Western history.
 104 episodes were made in total, each running at five and a half minutes in length.

 The episodes were filmed quickly and cheaply, and the premise of the show was simple.
 An episode typically begins in a room in a museum, with artifacts on display while the unseen and unnamed narrator (Bernard Cowan) introduces the era and historical person(s) to be featured.
 Key figures whose biographies were explored in the series included Paul Revere, Buffalo Bill, and Daniel Boone, among many others, with Max dubiously claiming to have helped all of them over the course of his very long life.

-A few years later, Krantz reused the general format (and voice cast) for the similar series Professor Kitzel.
+A few years later, Krantz reused the general format (and voice cast) for the similar series The Wonderful Stories of Professor Kitzel.
 The show's theme music was also later used by Siskel and Ebert's movie review series for PBS, Sneak Previews.